fizcris/CarND-Advanced-Lane-Lines/README.md

 Vehicle position 0.0010023117065429688 seconds!
 ```

-# Shortcomings asd improvements of the project
+# Shortcomings and improvements of the project
++ More work is needed on the sanity check algorithm (keep projection until good values found)
 + Search based on screen position that might be affected by camera position and tight bends
 + Possible to include Kalman filter for lane position and shape
 + Not suitable for real time
     + Optimize code by paralellizing
     + Port to c++
++ Include logging capabilities
++ Apply smoothing between frames so lines can be detected easier as they fade with each other in between frames.
++ Diferenciate between bad frames (no pixels) and bad polynomial fits when doinf sanity checks.
++ Discard/acept polynomial fit by curvature of previous fits
 ****

 # End of the project